My title might suggest a study in economics but rest assured it is not where I am heading with this.

 When you live with chronic illness, over time your expectations, of yourself and your medical team in particular, begin to diminish.

 In my case it’s not because I don’t trust my medical team or because they have disappointed me.
-That couldn’t be further from the truth.
+It couldn’t be further from the truth.
 They have all been amazing in their care, support and passionate desire to try to find treatment options for me.

 Expectations and tangible outcomes can begin to diminish the longer you live with a particular disease.
 Especially when all known treatment options have been exhausted.